Cyngua/Formula-One-Driver-Dashboard/README.md

 The dataset contains **868** F1 drivers' name (primary key), nationality and race statistics.

-List of Main Features:

 ## Visualizations
-- Control Panel (or filter):
-    - Decades (slide bar)
+- Control Panel: Decades (slide bar)
-    - Number of race entries (slide bar)
 - **Choropleth Map**: Color coded by Number of Drivers in the country
 - **Parallel Coordinate Graph**: Color Coded by Yes/No World Champion, with the following coordinates
     - Pole Position Rate